mosra/flextgl/README.md

 'generated' directory.

 The  best  way  to work  with  flextGL  is  to  integrate it  in  your build-system.
-The example project demonstrates this for Make and CMake.
+You can find a small example program that demonstrates this for Make and CMake The example project demonstrates this for Make and CMake [here](https://github.com/ginkgo/flextGL-example).

 Generated API
 -------------